Explaining Preferences with Shapley Values: Experiments

 The main focus of our experiments is to illustrate the difference between explaining GPM (\textsc{Pref-SHAP}) and applying SHAP to UPM, thus highlighting the difference in explaining the mechanism of eliciting preferences and explaining the utility.
 When we explain UPM, we first explain how items $\bfxleft,\bfxright$ affect their utilities $f(\bfxleft),f(\bfxright)$.
 Explaining the utility corresponds to calculating the value functions of the utilities $\nu_{\bfxleft, S}(f)$ and $\nu_{\bfxright, S}(f)$.
 By linearity of SHAP values~\cite{lundberg2017unified} and the simple structure relating preference and utilities in UPM, we can explain UPM by subtracting the Shapley values of $\bfxleft$ with $\bfxright$.
 However, this type of explanation is only correct when data is rankable, which seldom happens in practice, thus motivating \textsc{Pref-SHAP}.

 We apply \textsc{Pref-SHAP} to unrankable synthetic and real-world datasets to connect theory with practice.
-For all our experiments, we use FALKON~\cite{Meanti2020KernelMT}, a large-scale library for solving kernel logistic regression using the Nystr\"om approximation method.
 We split data, i.e. matches with their outcomes, into train (80\%), validation (10\%), and test (10\%) and explain the model on a random subset of the data.
 The hyperparameters for the kernels are selected using gradient descent, based on the proposed method in ~\cite{https://doi.org/10.48550/arxiv.2201.06314}.
 We first generate synthetic duelling data where performance can be compared against ground truth, to demonstrate that \textsc{Pref-SHAP} is capable of identifying the relevant features.

 \shortparagraph{Synthetic data} We first consider a synthetic experiment with unrankable duelling data.
 We generate the items by first sampling $1000$ item covariates $[x^{[0]}_i,x^{AB}_i,x^{AC}_i,x^{BC}_i]=:\mathbf{p}_i \in \mathbb{R}^4 \sim \mathcal{N}(0,\mathbf{I}_4)$.
 We associate each item with a cluster membership $c_i \in \{A,B,C\}$, where the assignment is randomly chosen for each item with equal probability.
 We then form the full item covariate by concatenating $\mathbf{p}_i$ with one-hot encoded $c_i$ as $\bfx_i = [\mathbf{p}_i, \texttt{one\_hot}(c_i)]$. $40000$ matches between randomly chosen pairs of items are conducted by the following mechanism: match outcomes are decided based on the underlying cluster membership of the items.
 For example, if an item from cluster $A$ competes against an item from cluster $B$, the winner is decided by their inter-cluster covariate $x^{AB}$, i.e. $i \preceq j$ if $x_j^{AB} \geq x_i^{AB}$.
 When the match is between members of the same cluster, it is dictated by the maximum among the within-cluster variable, i.e. $\max(x^{[0]}_i,x^{[0]}_j)$.
 See Fig.~\ref{abc} for an illustration.
 As no clusters have any advantage over the others, the data is not rankable, and we expect the inter-cluster covariates $x^{AB}, x^{AC}, x^{BC}$ to have similar explanations on average, but significantly different from each other when we examine local explanations.